Intro

 This course traces the development of the 1960s and the first four years of the 1970s in United States politics and society.
 With a focus on civil rights, presidential politics, the Vietnam War, and a special focus on the Nixon Administration and Watergate, students in this course will learn about emerging themes of the period which culminate in the Watergate Scandal and the downfall of the Nixon Administration.

-This 3 credit course was taught by Steven Miller at University of Minnesota in Fall 2023.
+This 3 credit course was taught by Steven Miller at University of Minnesota in Fall 2023 and Spring 2024.

 STUDENT REFLECTIONS